 Rebecca Pillay MBACP(Reg.)
-Psychotherapy for Young People (and Adults).
+Psychotherapy for Adults and Young People.

 I am passionate about my work and strongly believe that working therapeutically at an early stage, when issues first become apparent, can help to prevent further mental health difficulties in a person's future.

 I work with adults and young people, bringing a wide range of diverse issues, to overcome their difficulties within a safe and secure therapeutic relationship, in a way which they can understand - and most importantly, feel understood.

-I work with young people bringing a diverse range of issues into the therapy room.
-These can be similar to the issues that adults bring however, because young people are in a completely different headspace to that of an adult, they often find it more difficult to explore their experience without specialist support.
-Some examples of the issues that counselling can help with are:
+Issues brought by the young people I work with are often similar to the issues that adults bring however, because young people are often in a completely different headspace to that of an adult, they often find it more difficult to explore their experience without specialist support.